Eco school ideas: 23 ways to make your school green

 No doubt your school gets through tonnes of paper.
 On top of making sure you are recycling it as much as you can, you can go green and make sure you’re buying recycled in the first place.

-There are plenty of options out there for recycled paper, as well as classroom items like notepads.
+There are plenty of options out there for recycled paper, as well as classroom items like our school notebook range.

 4. Buy eco-friendly